advwacloud/WISE-PaaS-Notification-User-Guide/functions/notification-group/whatsapp.md

 ### Notification- WhatsApp

-type into the Wassenger Token and fill in other information
+Type into the Wassenger Token and fill in other information

 "+" icon to create WhatsApp Group